nokel/shopify-migration-tool/THEME_SCRAPER_GUIDE.md

 **A:** Use the main migration tool (`test_connections.py` and data migration scripts) for product data.
 This scraper is specifically for design/theme assets.

 ### Q: Do I need to scrape if I have Shopify API access?
 **A:** The API gives you data (products, customers, orders).
-The scraper gives you design (colors, fonts, images, layout).
+The scraper gives you design (colours, fonts, images, layout).
 You need both for a complete migration.

-### Q: How accurate is the color extraction?
+### Q: How accurate is the colour extraction?
 **A:** Very accurate.
-It extracts every color code used in CSS.
+It extracts every colour code used in CSS.
 You may get duplicate shades, so review and consolidate to your main brand colors.

 ---